-The rest of the products win AAA awards by virtue of scoring Total Accuracy Ratings of 100%.
-The strongest, from Kaspersky and Sophos scored 100% Protection Accuracy Ratings as well by being quick to block any threat.
-Microsoft Defender Antivirus (enterprise)'s and BitDefender Small Office Security's near perfect 99% Protection Accuracy Ratings also puts them in this category.
+Almost all the products in this test win AAA awards by virtue of scoring Total Accuracy Ratings of 100%.
+The strongest, from Kaspersky, Broadcom and Sophos scored 100% Protection Accuracy Ratings as well by being quick to block any threat.
+Microsoft Defender Antivirus (enterprise) and CrowdStrike Falcon's near perfect 99% Protection Accuracy Ratings also puts them in this category.
+Trellix Endpoint Security, also an AAA awardee, achieved a 97% Total Accuracy Rating.